There are currently no public events.

 Kevin is a lawyer in the UPS Real estate department and writes historical fiction as a hobby.
 He has published two books: The March of the 18th and The March of the Orphans.
 Kevin gives half of all royalties from his two books to charities for veterans.

-Tom has a B.S. in Mechanical Engineering from the University of Notre Dame and served as an officer with the U.S. Navy Seabees in Vietnam in 1970 and 1971.
+Tom has a B.S. in Mechanical Engineering from the University of Notre Dame and served as an officer with the U.S. Navy Seabees in Vietnam in the early 1970’s.
 He was Bravo Company Commander of Construction Battalion Maintenance Unit 301 in Chu Lai and then Officer in Charge of Construction of elements of a new Intermediate Support Base in Thuan An in the Northern I Corps Tactical Zone.

 When he left the service, Tom pursued a career in the infrastructure engineering and construction industry where he earned professional engineering licenses in New York State and elsewhere.
-In 1990, he was one of the original founders of AECOM, a company that would grow to become the world’s largest design engineering firm according to Engineering News Record.
-AECOM is publicly traded on the New York Stock Exchange and is ranked among Fortune magazine’s largest 200 firms in the U.S. with annual revenue of about $18 billion.
+In 1990, he was one of the original founders of AECOM, a company that would grow to become the world’s largest design engineering firm according to Engineering News Record magazine.
+AECOM is publicly traded on the New York Stock Exchange and is ranked among Fortune’s largest 200 firms in the U.S. with annual revenue of about $20 billion.
 AECOM has also been listed among the world’s Most Admired and Most Ethical firms.

 Michael Pett is a Disabled Veteran of the US Army with over 18 years of total service.
 He is still currently serving in the Illinois Army National Guard as a Sergeant First Class.
 Stationed at Schofield Barracks with the famed 25th ID, Michael attended Air Assault School and deployed to Iraq from December of 2003 until March of 2005.
 While deployed, Michael operated as a Casualty Operations Specialist with the 225 FSB, Michael was pushed throughout theatre processing wounded warrior and local nationals from point of injury to combat support hospitals located within Iraq, Germany, and the United States.